pgk-labs/Forti/README.md

 8. Contact For questions, feedback, or issues, feel free to reach out:

 GitHub Issues: Please open an issue if you encounter any problems.
 Email: pgkerdidanis@hotmail.com

+Validate the changes before every action.
+I am not responsible for misconfigurations on the fortigate devices.